blankoworld/makefly/README.md

 ### Stats

-Some stats about projet could be found [on Ohloh.net](http://www.ohloh.net/p/makefly "See ohloh's analysis for Makefly project").
+Some stats about project could be found [on Ohloh.net](http://www.ohloh.net/p/makefly "See ohloh's analysis for Makefly project").

 ## Description